 Ingredients

-- 6 oz Cream Cheese room temperature
+- 6 ounces cream cheese, room temperature

-- 1-2 teaspoons Salt
+- 1½ teaspoons salt

-- 2 teaspoons Onion Powder
+- 2 teaspoons onion powder

 Instructions

 - Drain the water, then add the potatoes back to the pot.
-Mash potatoes to your desired consistency using a hand masher or potato ricer, then add in your cream cheese, sour cream, milk, butter, salt, pepper, onion powder and garlic powder.
+Mash potatoes to your desired consistency using a hand masher or potato ricer, then add in your cream cheese, sour cream, milk, butter, salt, pepper, onion powder, and garlic powder.
 Mix until well combined.

-- When you're ready to re-heat, preheat oven to 325 degrees.
+- When you're ready to re-heat, preheat the oven to 325 degrees.
 At the same time, remove the potatoes from the fridge to allow the baking dish to come to room temperature (at least 30 minutes).

-- Just before putting in the oven, remove the plastic wrap, cover with foil and bake for about 30 minutes or until a thermometer reads 160 degrees.
+- Just before putting in the oven, remove the plastic wrap, cover with foil and bake for about 30 minutes, or until a thermometer reads 160 degrees.

 Notes